-Like other cognitive architectures, PUG operates in discrete cycles that match long-term knowledge structures against short-term elements to produce new instances of the latter, as well as produce behavior in the agent's environment.
-An important difference is that the framework relies on five levels that involve distinct levels of temporal resolution.
-These include:
+Like other cognitive architectures, PUG operates in discrete cycles that use knowledge to produce new shortterm structures, as well as behavior in the agent's environment.
+However, the framework differs in that it relies on five distinct levels:

-- Belief processing, which matches conceptual knowledge against the agent's perceptions and beliefs to draw inferences and thus generate new or updated beliefs; - State processing, which matches skills against perceptions and beliefs to calculate values for intentions' control attributes and matches processes against perceptions and control values to predict effects; - Reactive execution, which generates motion trajectories either in the environment, using feedback control, or in the agent's mind, using mental simulation of such reactive control; - Motion planning, which carries out heuristic search through a space of possible motion trajectories, generated by sets of intentions, guided by utilities associated with their states; and - Task planning, which searches for candidate sequences of motion plans, again guided by their utilities, that achieve some or all of the agent's top-level goals.
+- Belief processing, which uses conceptual knowledge to draw inferences from perceptions and predictions; - State processing, which uses skills to calculate values of control attributes and processes to predict effects; - Execution / Simulation, which generates motion trajectories in the environment or in the agent's mind; - Motion planning, which carries out utility-guided search through a space of motion trajectories; and - Task planning, which searches for candidate sequences of motion plans that achieve the agent's objectives.

 PUG applies these levels in a cascaded manner, with each one using mental structures produced by those below it.
-For instance, state processing draws on beliefs generated by conceptual inference, whereas execution uses results from state processing to generate trajectories over multiple cycles.
-These operate at different temporal scales, in that multiple cycles of belief processing occur for each step of state processing and multiple cycles of the latter occur for each execution or mental simulation run.
-We will discuss motion and task planning only in passing here, as spatial reasoning takes place primarily in the lower three layers.
+We will discuss motion and task planning only in passing here, as spatial reasoning takes place primarily at the lower three layers.